 Try to harvest basil clean; it doesn’t store well after being washed.
 Best if you wash basil microgreens just before using it.

 Red Rubin Basil grows slower than Genovese basil, and the leaves don’t get as large.

 - Home Microgreens tray packet weighs 1.0 grams (Approximately 650 seeds).

 - The 10-by-10-inch tray packet weighs 2.7 grams.

 How Much Seed Do You Need For Your Tray?

-There’s no need for you to worry about how much seed you need if you use Home Microgreen planting trays or 1010 trays.
+You don’t need to worry about how much seed you need if you use Home Microgreen planting trays or 1010 trays.
 Each seed packet has the correct number of seeds for a perfect tray of Red Rubin Basil.

 The seeding area of a Home Microgreen Tray is 37.5 square inches.

 However, if you’re using a different planting tray, use the calculators in this post to figure out how many packets or grams of seeds you need.